-To get started with flat even count peyote, prepare a comforable length of beading thread (usually a full arms span) and pick up a stop bead.
+To get started with flat even count peyote, prepare a comfortable length of beading thread (usually a full arms span) and pick up a stop bead.
 To string a stop bead, pick up a bead and pass needle and thread through the bead in the same direction so that the thread wraps around the bead.
 Using a different color bead will help you to differentiate the stop bead from the peyote stitch.

 03 of 11

-Pick Up Beads for the First Rows of Peyote Stitch
+Pick up Beads for the First Rows of Peyote Stitch

 Pick up ten seed beads and push them down the thread to the stop bead.
 These ten beads are the beads for the first two rows of peyote stitch.

 Using an even number of beads makes the turn on the end of each row very simple.
-Flat odd count peyote results in similar results, but requires a slightly more complicated turn at the end of each row.Continue to 4 of 11 below.
+Flat odd count peyote results in similar results but requires a slightly more complicated turn at the end of each row.Continue to 4 of 11 below.

 04 of 11